-Name, Number and Location Number and Type of Units Note for FY 2021 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities based assistance under RAD.
+No. Name, Number and Location Number and Type of Units Note for FY 2022 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities 9.
 Cassie Holly (Point Breeze Court) PA002062 71 Elderly Units Security Upgrades done Possible candidate for modernization, rehabilitation with capital funds, bond proceeds, MTW, program incomes, private funds with Choice/RAD and/or LIHTC Application.
 71 Elderly Units Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
-Champlost Homes PA002042 102 Family Possible candidate for modernization, rehabilitation with capital funds, bond proceeds, MTW, program incomes, private funds with Choice/RAD and/or LIHTC Application.
+10. Champlost Homes PA002042 102 Family Possible candidate for modernization, rehabilitation with capital funds, bond proceeds, MTW, program incomes, private funds with Choice/RAD and/or LIHTC Application.
 Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
-City-Wide To be determined Provision of ACC subsidy, capital funds or HCV.
+11. City-Wide To be determined Provision of ACC subsidy, capital funds or HCV.
 Dispo/Demo application to be submitted to HUD.
-Collegeview Homes PA002065 54 Elderly As part of Sharswood Blumberg revitalization, possible façade improvements Possible candidate for modernization, rehabilitation with capital funds, bond proceeds, MTW, program incomes, private funds with Choice/RAD and/or LIHTC Application.
+12. Collegeview Homes PA002065 54 Elderly As part of Sharswood Blumberg revitalization, possible façade improvements Possible candidate for modernization, rehabilitation with capital funds, bond proceeds, MTW, program incomes, private funds with Choice/RAD and/or LIHTC Application.
 54 Elderly Units Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
-Eastern Germantown Infill 45 Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
-May be developed by PHA or alternative financing services by a CDC, non-profit, or Possible demolition in connection with modernization and revitalization, and possible disposition in connection with mixed- finance development.
-Additional disposition applications and conveyances to PRA May be requesting Elderly or Disabled Only Designation Plan Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
+13. Eastern Germantown Infill 45 Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
+May be developed by PHA or alternative financing services by a CDC, non-profit, or for-profit organization.
+May use ACCs and/or conveyances to PRA May be requesting Elderly or Disabled Only Designation Plan Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 Possible homeownership component, subject to Section 32 of the USHA of 1937 will include lease to purchase, conventional sale and Housing Choice vouchers.